Maggieer01/Extended-Mapping-Assignment/README.md

 # Extended-Mapping-Assignment
 MA615 Extended Mapping Assignment.

-This assignment requires me to produce a document using rmarkdown, a presentation using revealjs, and a Shiny application that I publish on shinyapps.io.
+This assignment includes a document, a presentation using revealjs, and a Shinyapp.